DOWNLOAD GRIERSON FAMILY TREE (pdf)

 Present-day Y-DNA studies have entirely excluded the theory of a direct male MacGregor descendancy.
 The best Y-DNA evidence that we have in respect of a connection to 'Bloody' Sir Robert Grierson, the Laird of Lag, is that we are distantly related to his near relatives.
 A vast number of Grier(son)s in the same general area of Scotland probably descended from the same line as the family of Lag, and J. David Grierson has calculated that fully half of the farms within a few miles radius of Parton had a Grierson farmer or wife at some time during the 18th century.

-THE FARM KNOWN AS SHAW, CAIRN OR GLENSWINTON
+THE FARMS KNOWN AS SHAW, CAIRN AND/OR GLENSWINTON

-John and Janet and family (see below) resided in a farmhouse called variously Shaw, Cairn and Glenswinton, three miles north of Parton village, about one mile due east of Upper Dullarg, and not far north of Castle Douglas, certainly during the period between 1758 and 1778 and possibly longer.
-The farm name was changed to Cairn between 1764 and 1766.
-There is a map drawn by the Dutchman Timothy Pont about 1591 which shows the name Glenswynton in approximately the right place.
-So the name appears to have gone Glenswynton, Shaw, Cairn, Shaw, Glenswinton, or perhaps Cairn and Shaw were alternatives at the same time.
-There appears no doubt that Cairn, Shaw and Glenswinton are the same.
-All of the children of John and Janet were born at the same place even though the name of the farm (and the surname of the children) changed.
+John and Janet and family (see below) probably resided at farms called variously Shaw, Cairn and now Glenswinton, three miles north of Parton village, about one mile due east of Upper Dullarg, and not far north of Castle Douglas, certainly during the period between 1758 and 1778 and possibly longer.
+The farms Shaw and Cairn were adjacent to one another.
+The tenancy reference in the Parton records changed from Shaw to Cairn between 1764 and 1766.
+There is a map drawn by the Dutchman Timothy Pont about 1591 which shows the name Glensuyntouns in approximately the right place by reference to local landmarks.

 Further information about the farm was supplied by Sam Callender of the Parton Kirk: